BlackMages/ToS-Addons/fpssavior/README.md

 - **Ultra Low** is the mode where almost all settings are turned off.
 This mode offer the highest FPS but skill effects and some raid mechanics are hidden which may cause some trouble on the gameplay.
 - **Ultra Low 2** is a legacy setting from old FPS Savior.
 See Version History v2.5.0.

 Aside from modes, there are some options added to FPS Savior.
 They are categorized as Player and Summon options.
+You can access these options by clicking the gear icon inside FPSSavior interface.

 Player Options:
 - `Hide all` Ticking this option will hide all player except for yourself.